zazaserty/Zadots/README.md

 But well, enough of my preferences, let's list dependencies and such.

 # Dependencies and requirements
-These config files will probably work on any distro, but gentoo is a personal recommendation.
+These config files will probably work on any distro, but gentoo is a personal recommendation for the tinkerers.
 It's a really simple and barebones setup.